GSG-G7/lang-mate/README.md

 ## **User Journey :**

-- The user can add information about himself.
-- The user views all people who match his interests.
-- The user chats people to practice language.
-- The user searches for other people.
-- The user will be able to filter people by language and interests.
-- The user has his own profile and can edit his information.
+The user can add information about himself,then views all people who match his interests to enable the user chats people to practice language, searches for other people and filter people by language and interests.Each user has his own profile and can edit his information.

 ## **User Stories :**